barryclark/jekyll-now/_posts/2014-06-11-welcome-to-pixyll.markdown

 Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
 It's mobile _first_, fluidly responsive, and delightfully lightweight.

+It's pretty minimal, but leverages large type and drastic contrast to make a statement, on all devices.

 <blockquote>
   <p>
     Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.